Ridge detection for nonstationary multicomponent signals with time-varying wave-shape functions and its applications: Proposed ridge detection algorithm

 \subsection{Step 2: Peel off ridges for harmonics by \textsf{SAMD}}

-After identifying one IMT function's harmonic ridges using \textsf{MHRD}, we employ the SAMD algorithm \cite{colominas2021decomposing} to extract the corresponding IMT function related to the detected ridges with its fundamental component's IF.
-Subtracting this extracted IMT function from the input signal $f_1$ results in a new signal denoted as $f_2$, containing $L-1$ IMT functions.
+After identifying one IMT function's harmonic ridges using \textsf{MHRD}, we employ the SAMD algorithm \cite{colominas2021decomposing} to extract the corresponding IMT function {($\mathbf{x}^{[1]}_1$ in Algorithm \ref{alg:improved-SAMD})} related to the detected ridges with its fundamental component's IF. { In short, SAMD is an optimization-based fitting algorithm that uses the estimated fundamental component of an IMT function ($\mathbf{x}_{\ell,1}^{[i]}$ in Algorithm \ref{alg:improved-SAMD} using (\ref{reconFormula}) with $e_1^\top\mathbf{c}_{(\ell)}$) as inputs.
+The loss function accounts for the time-varying WSF, and its minimizer provides an estimate of the IMT function.
+See \cite{colominas2021decomposing} for details.}

+Subtracting this extracted IMT function from the input signal $f_1$ results in a new signal denoted as $f_2$, containing $(L-1)$ IMT functions.
 The discretized TFR of $f_2$, determined by STFT or SST, is represented as $\mathbf{R}_2\in \mathbb{C}^{N\times M}$.
 Note that ridges related to the extracted IMT function do not exist in $\mathbf{R}_2$.
 This step thus serves as a replacement for \eqref{peeling scheme formula}.

 Having obtained the initial IMT function and $\mathbf{R}_2$, we can proceed to iterate Step 1 (\textsf{MHRD}) on $f_2$ and $\mathbf{R}_2$ to extract the harmonic ridges of one of the remaining IMT functions.
 Then, Step 2 is once again executed to extract the associated IMT function using the SAMD algorithm.
 This iterative process is repeated for a total of $L$ cycles, resulting in the complete set of harmonic ridges for all IMT functions.
 These initial ridge estimates, denoted as $c_1^*,\ldots,c_L^*$, are ordered based on the fundamental components' IFs, from low to high.
-In practice, it is not guaranteed which IMT function will be extracted in Steps 1 and 2.
-It is possible that the IF and phase of its associated fundamental component is affected by the harmonics of other IMT functions with lower IF.